Marketing for Web Developers: Strategies That Really Work

 Having a YouTube channel can get you more jobs and job interviews than anything else, just don’t forget about the quality of your content.
 Make a lot of good videos and sooner or later people will find them.

 Don’t forget about keywords related to your specialization.
 Write titles as close as possible to real people’s search terms.
-Like "How to do create a React component?".
-That will help you rank better in YouTube organic search.
+Like “How to create a React component?“.
+That will help you rank better in the YouTube organic search.

 In the beginning, you’re not going to make a lot of money on YouTube, but it’s definitely a platform that will help you grow your brand and make people aware of your quality content.

 How to make quality content to stand out from the crowd so it can be seen?
 Here are several basic recommendations:

 Titles are probably the most important thing for good SEO.
 You want to make sure that all of your videos are optimized to show up in YouTubes’ recommended videos.
 In that way when someone’s watching some content, your video might pop up there as being the thing that they should watch next.
 That can be the biggest driver of people to your content.
 Because there’s a ton of people searching for things on YouTube.

 They need to be descriptive and should talk about what the video is showing exactly.
 You shouldn’t have the title that doesn’t describe your video content.
 The eye-catching title is good, the misleading title is bad.
 There’s no quicker way to get down vote on the video than having a clickbaity title.

 - What is…

 - Little Known Ways to …

 - What Everybody Ought to Know About …